-Migration of the Dashwooit family to the New World and Oceana
+Migration of the Dashwooit family

-, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
+For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Dashwooit surname or a spelling variation of the name include: Mary, Robert, Sophia, Thomas and Thomas Junior Dashwood all arrived in New York in 1820.

 - Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)